 ]

-In problems of this nature, it is good to clarify your assumptions with the interviewer.
-We can start out by stating our assumptions (in an interview, you would want to do this out loud).
+In problems of this nature, clarifying your assumptions with the interviewer is good.
+We can start by stating our assumptions (in an interview, you would want to do this aloud).

 The first thing we need to do is figure out where the start and end cities are.
 We can do that by building our graph and traversing through each (start city: end city) combination.
 There are a few ways to do this, but the simplest is to iterate through the list of tickets and sort the departure and arrival cities into sets.
 While we are doing this, we can also build up our directed graph as a dictionary where the departure city is the key and the arrival city is the value.
 We can then take the set difference between the departure cities set and the arrival cities set, yielding a set containing only the first start city.

 Hint.
-A function that is O(1) means it does not grow with the size of the input data.
+A function that is O(1) means it does not grow with the input data size.
 That means, in this problem, that the function must loop through the stream, inputting two entries at a time and choosing between the two of them with a random method.

-The input data for the function should be the current entry in the stream, the subsequent entry in the stream, and the count (i.e. total number of entries cycled through thus far).
+The input data for the function should be the current entry in the stream, the subsequent entry in the stream, and the count (i.e., the total number of entries cycled through thus far).
 What happens if the count is at 1?

 Hint.
 The median is the middle value in an ordered integer list.
-If the size of the list is even, there is no middle value, so the median is the mean of the two middle values.
+If the list size is even, there is no middle value, so the median is the mean of the two middle values.

 Example: